tomjoht/tomjoht.github.io/_publishingapidocs/publishingapidocs1_0.md

  API documentation merits its own course and focus separate from regular documentation publishing strategies for several reasons:

- * The content is significantly more technical than GUI doc.
+ * **Engineers sometimes write the doc.** The content is significantly more technical than GUI doc.
 As a result, it's sometimes written by engineers.
- * The content of APIs follows common patterns and themes specific to the API genre.
+ * **Common endpoint structures.** The content of APIs follows common patterns and themes specific to the API genre.
- * API doc follows a historical tradition of generating documentation from the source code through annotations in the code.
+ * **Generating from source code.** API doc follows a historical tradition of generating documentation from the source code through annotations in the code.
 Though not as common with REST APIs, generating from source was the norm for Java, C++ and C# API docs.
- * The main result of most tasks is to get a little information object returned to the browser.
+ * **Result is information object.** The main result of most tasks is to get a little information object returned to the browser.
 Understanding how to work with this returned information and make use of it involves code samples and other programming functions.

 ## Different kinds of APIs
 In approaching the topic of APIs, I acknowledge that there's a wide diversity of APIs.
 Sarah Maddox describes these different types of APIs in her post [API types](https://ffeathers.wordpress.com/2014/02/16/api-types/).